LibraryCarpentry/lc-spreadsheets/_episodes/03-dates-as-data.md

 ### Storing dates

-The first thing you need to know is that Excel **stores dates as a number** (see Column I in the figure above).
-Essentially, Excel counts the days from a default of December 31, 1899, and thus stores July 2, 2014 as the serial number `41822`.
+Spreadsheet applications, including Excel, **store dates as a number** (see Column I in the figure above).
+The application developers chose a single day to designate as day zero, and each subsequent day is incremented by a value of one.
+Essentially, Excel counts the days from a default of December 31, 1899.
+Thus, July 2, 2014 is stored as the serial number `41822`.
+Not all applications or operating systems use the same date for day zero.

-(But wait.
-That’s the default on one version of Excel.
-We’ll get into how this can introduce problems down the line later in this lesson.)

 Understanding the spreadsheet program uses serial numbers to process dates can be useful in some circumstances.
 Using